Migration Skills Assessment

-Under SkillSelect, DIAC specify that an assessment outcome (and IELTS test result) be obtained PRIOR to lodging your EoI, but mandate that any assessment letter MUST predate the date of any formal invitation extended.
+Under SkillSelect, DIBP specify that an assessment outcome (and IELTS test result) be obtained PRIOR to lodging your Expression of Interest (EoI), but mandate that any assessment letter MUST predate the date of any formal invitation extended.
 In the event that an applicant does NOT hold an assessment letter at the time of EoI lodgment, then any claim for urgent assessment to meet an anticipated invitation will NOT be entertained.

 I have non-recognised qualifications

 The Summary Statement tables below will assist you in preparing your CDR.
 Choose the one relevant to your occupational category and complete it after you have written your three Career Episodes.
 Then print your Summary Statement and include it with your application.